-- We are changing the name of the template from Financial Aid Shopping Sheet to College Financing Plan to more accurately reflect to the fact that students are making a financial transaction that may involve loans, which must be repaid, when enrolling in an institution.
+- Changed the name of the template from Financial Aid Shopping Sheet to College Financing Plan to more accurately reflect that loans may be a significant part of the student’s investment, and to emphasize to students that they are making a significant financial transaction with long-term implications when enrolling in an institution.

 - Added more transparency for students so that they know the interest rate they will pay on each loan; have more detail about need-based and merit-based scholarships and grants available; can compare on-campus and off-campus living arrangements; and are provided with a clear distinction between loans, which must be repaid, and grants and other aid that do not need to be repaid.

 - Simplified the language and format, removing elements that add clutter, are unnecessarily complex, or are not seen by students to be relevant or valuable to the decisions they must make about how to finance their education.

 The Department released the final version of the College Financing Plan template this year.

 Each of the components institutions need to complete institutional College Financing Plans are available below, including the HTML specifications file, technical guide, and a set of Frequently Asked Questions (FAQ).

 The format of the College Financing Plan has also been updated for 2020-2021 to include additional data elements, a new responsive design, and the ability to customize the colors of the College Financing Plan to match those of your institution.